TrooperLooper/Final_assesment/kanban_tasks.md

 - Copy the issue title as the Issue title
 - Copy the description block (under **Description**) into the Issue body
 - Paste the checklist into the Issue body to get ready-made subtasks
+- Use the "Demo seed" script while presenting so your demo data is stable

 ---

-## Phase 0 — Docs & Housekeeping (Do first)
+## Phase 0 — Docs & Housekeeping (Do first, same day)

 ### 🧾 Update docs: remove Prisma, confirm Mongoose-only architecture 🔥 ⏱️ 1

 Description
-We are using Mongoose only for MongoDB access.
-Remove Prisma mentions and update docs.
+We are using Mongoose only.
+Remove Prisma mentions and update docs so everyone reads the same stack.

 Acceptance criteria

-- copilot_instructions.md and README.md updated to remove Prisma
+- copilot_instructions.md and README.md say Mongoose (not Prisma)
-- package.json docs examples updated
+- package.json examples in docs updated
-- short rationale added to README
+- short rationale added to README explaining the choice

 Checklist